viamrobotics/docs/docs/services/motion/algorithms.md

 By default, it does not constrain the path of motion at all.
 This is to ensure that paths will be found when using defaults.
 CBiRRT returns the first valid path that it finds.
-The CBiRRT algorithm Viam uses is based on the algorithm described in this paper: <https://www.ri.cmu.edu/pub_files/2009/5/berenson_dmitry_2009_2.pdf>
+The CBiRRT algorithm Viam uses is based on the algorithm described in the paper [Manipulation Planning on Constraint Manifolds](https://www.ri.cmu.edu/pub_files/2009/5/berenson_dmitry_2009_2.pdf)

 ---